Last updated June 14, 2022

 Watch out for

-Wildlife: watch for kangaroos on the descent, especially early and late in the day.
+Wildlife: watch for kangaroos on the descent, especially on the upper sections.

 Variations / Extensions